Pitbull Attack Statistics – Exposing Half-Truths & Great White Lies!

 For centuries, humans have bred dogs for temperament rather than looks.
 Dogs serve a functional purpose.

-The pit bull gained a reputation for being an aggressive animal, not because of its nature but because humans wanted to cultivate that persona for the breed.
+The pit bull gained a reputation for being an aggressive animal, not because of its nature but because humans wanted to cultivate that persona for the particular breed.
 There is no denying that pit bulls bite from time to time.
 But other dogs do too.

 The plethora of pit bull myths will not go away unless more is done to protect this beautiful breed.